awidesky/gdm/README.md

 #3 0x00007ff8ad1d4033 in BaseThreadInitThunk at KERNEL32.DLL
 #4 0x00007ff8ad633690 in RtlUserThreadStart at ntdll.dll

+// after detecting the OpenGL error, glutil outputs a snapshot with related context information when available.
 [ERROR] [ErrorSnapshot] You tried to bind texture #99999, Label : (none) to target GL_TEXTURE_2D [ERROR] [ErrorSnapshot] Check following snapshot to see loaded/bound texture(s).